ThomasVermes/check_for_missing_v1.0.0/README.md

 **Notes:**
  * The module look for the variables tagged with @CHECKMISSING which are available in the current page.
 By multi-page survey only variables in the current section will be "checked for missing values"
- * @READONLY fields are considered as non missing.
+ * @READONLY fields are considered as not-missing.

 **Codebook:**
 | Variable / Field Name | Field Label                             | Field Note                                                        | Field Attributes (Field Type, Validation, Choices, Calculations, etc.) |